Medicare Advantage Claim Processing Requirements

-Section 1833 of the Social Security Act prohibits payments to any care provider unless you have given sufficient information to determine the “amounts due such provider.”
+Section 1833 of the Social Security Act prohibits payments to any care provider unless there is sufficient information to determine the “amounts due to such provider.”
 We apply various claims processing edits based on:

 - The Medicare Claims Processing Guide

 - Other applicable guidance from CMS, including but not limited to, the Official ICD-10-CM Guidelines for Coding and Reporting